Observation of synchronization between two quantum van der Pol oscillators in trapped ions

 Unlike in classical systems, synchronization between quantum systems must contend with the effects of quantum noise and measurement back-action.
 Here, we have realized the long-anticipated synchronization between two quantum van der Pol oscillators, enabled by engineered collective dissipation in a trapped-ion platform.
 The synchronized dynamics is encoded in a correlated joint measurement signal and hidden from local measurements, illustrating a uniquely quantum aspect of synchronization.
-Beyond this proof of principle, the ability to phase-lock to an external signal via mutual synchronization not only enables sensing tasks such as detecting differential electric field noise between the oscillators, but also provides a concrete setting to explore in the future whether quantum synchronization can yield an advantage in metrology.

 The van der Pol oscillator has long served as the archetypal model of classical synchronization, providing the foundation for understanding more complex nonlinear networks.
 Our results establish its quantum counterpart as a practical and versatile building block, from which richer collective phenomena can be explored.
 Scaling to larger oscillator networks could uncover genuinely many-body effects beyond mean-field descriptions, such as quantum chimera states~\cite{bastidasQuantumSignaturesChimera2015a} or topologically protected synchronization~\cite{wachtlerTopologicalSynchronizationQuantum2023b}, where classical simulations become intractable and quantum simulators provide a platform to explore these open-system dynamics at scale.
 Our approach is readily scalable to larger networks of coupled van der Pol oscillators using ion chains.
-Notably, using a single $\mathrm{^{40}Ca^+}$ ion and $N-1$ $\mathrm{^{44}Ca^+}$ ions can unlock the control of $3N$ motional modes, opening the door to programmable oscillator networks.
+Notably, using a single $\mathrm{^{40}Ca^+}$ ion and $N-1$ $\mathrm{^{44}Ca^+}$ ions~\cite{clos2016time} can unlock the control of $3N$ motional modes, opening the door to programmable oscillator networks.
 As in classical settings where phase-locked lasers boost output power and coupled sensors enhance sensitivity~\cite{PhysRevLett.112.014101}, analogous advantages may emerge in the quantum regime~\cite{PhysRevE.101.020201, murtadhoCooperationCompetitionSynchronous2023b}.